marijnh/Eloquent-JavaScript/16_game.md

 };
 ```

-It is passed a time step and a data structure that tells it which keys
+The method is passed a time step and a data structure that tells it which keys
 are being held down.
 The first thing it does is call the `update`
 method on all actors, producing an array of updated actors.
 The actors
 also get the time step, the keys, and the state, so that they can base